nathanrobinson/BeerRun/README.md

 # BeerRun

-An 8-bit side-scroller platform game built with Unity, targeting iOS platforms.
+An 8-bit side-scroller platform game built with Swift and SpriteKit, targeting iOS platforms.
 The goal is to make it to the liquor store to buy beer while dodging obstacles, police, and church members.

 ## 🎮 Game Concept

-Beer Run is an 8-bit side-scroller platform game written in Unity.
+Beer Run is an 8-bit side-scroller platform game written in Swift using SpriteKit.
 The goal is to make it to the liquor store to buy beer.
 Each level involves the player running towards a liquor store while dodging obstacles and avoiding the police and church members.

 ### Core Gameplay
 - **Objective**: Reach the liquor store at the end of each level